-The vertical datum must be consistent with the bathymetric CRS in S-102.

-NOTE: The S-100 attribute verticalCoordinateBase is no longer used as of S-104 Edition 1.1 because its “sea surface” and “sea bottom” values have been added to the vertical datums enumeration (Table 12-8).
+For navigation, the vertical datum must be consistent with the CRS in the underlying S-101 and S-102 datasets.
+Conflicts such as differing datums or cases where a dataset uses multiple datums should be resolved by discussion with the producer of the dataset(s) causing the conflict.
+(Splitting one or more of S-104 or another product into different datasets may be considered as a pathway to resolving such issues.)

 Temporal reference system

 The temporal reference system is the Gregorian calendar for date and UTC for time.
 Time is measured by reference to TM_Calendar dates and TM_Clock time in accordance with ISO 19108:2002, Temporal Schema Clause 5.4.4.
 A date variable will have the following 8-character format (ISO 8601): yyyymmdd.
 A time variable will have the following 7-character format: hhmmssZ.
 A date-time variable will have the following 16-character format: yyyymmddThhmmssZ.